June in Tokyo gets a bad reputation. They say it's plum rain season. Stay away!

 The brief window for viewing fireflies in Tokyo is in early June.
 This "ethereal light show" is a beloved local tradition.

 Head to Hotel Chinzanso Tokyo: Their "Firefly Evenings" in the historic garden are legendary.
-Imagine hundreds of tiny lights dancing through the mist—it's incredibly romantic!
+Imagine hundreds of fireflies drifting through a garden in central Tokyo — it's incredibly romantic!

 Fussa Firefly Festival (Local Gem): For a more authentic, community-focused experience, head an hour west of central Tokyo to Fussa Hotaru Park.